-Graduate student and postdoc applicants interested in any number of areas in evolutionary biology and ecology should email Boris after browsing around these webpages.
-We are interested in cultivating a lab that features interesting people with diverse ethnic and scholarly backgrounds, but all applicants should have a strong background in evolutionary biology or otherwise be outstandingly quantitatively gifted.
+Graduate student and postdoc applicants interested in any number of areas in evolutionary biology and ecology should email Boris directly (pardon the old and grainy no-spam image).
+We are interested in cultivating a lab that features humans with broad interests, scholarly and otherwise, but all applicants should have a strong background in evolutionary biology and/or plant biology.

-The lab (see photos) is equipped for field, greenhouse, computational, and molecular research (e.g. common garden/reciprocal transplant experiments, PCR-based methods, marker discovery, cloning, transformations, phylogenetics).
+The lab (see photos) is equipped for field, greenhouse, computational, and molecular research (e.g. common garden/reciprocal transplant experiments, PCR-based methods, marker discovery, cloning, transcriptomics/genomics, and phylogenetics).

 There are a number of questions/ideas floating around for those who wish to join the lab, but those wishing to take on independent projects are equally welcomed.
 These projects should have something (however peripheral) to do with our areas of interest.
-In addition, you may wish to contact other faculty with similar interests at UIC, the Chicago Botanic Gardens, and especially the Field Museum of Natural History (Rick Ree and Michael Dillon, for example).
+In addition, you may wish to contact other faculty with similar interests at UIC, the Chicago Botanic Gardens, and especially the Field Museum of Natural History (Rick Ree, for example).

-If you are eligible to apply and reading this page, you clearly should!
+If you are eligible to apply and reading this page, you clearly must you apply!
 If you are admitted into the program, I will personally refund your application fee.
 You can find out more information about applying by visiting our graduate admissions webpages.

-As a recent postdoc, I have some fresh experience with the miserable process of finding the right lab, given the financial, lifestyle, and intellectual constraints that it often presents.
-If you are independently supported, you are obviously strongly encouraged to send me an email and see if this lab is right for you.
+I have some fresh experience with the process of finding the right lab, given the financial, lifestyle, and intellectual constraints that it often presents.
+If you are independently supported, you are clearly strongly encouraged to send me an email and see if this lab is right for you.
+Otherwise, I am happy to help write or shape a joint funding application!
 Postdoc availability will depend on reception of NSF funds from active submissions (don't hold your breath).

 Lab Home | Join the Lab! | Research Interests | Publications | People | Links | Contact Information |